 104. The planned qualification and non-qualification hours for the student for the funding year are recorded on the ILR and on the school census.
-If the student is on a study programme that spans more than one funding year then these fields must be amended at the start of each funding year with only the planned hours recorded for each separate year of data.
+If the student is on a study programme that spans more than one funding year then these fields must be amended at the start of each funding year with only the planned hours recorded for each separate funding year and for this year the planned hours between 1 August 2017 and 31 July 2018.
 The total of both hours fields are used to determine the full or part time funding rate for the student.
-Timetabled hours for any learning aims or other activities that are not funded by the EFA must not be included in the total number of hours recorded in these fields.
+Timetabled hours for any learning aims or other activities that are not funded by the ESFA must not be included in the total number of hours recorded in these fields.